danielharrell/open-eyes-lect-2017-18/Open.md

 sense of being inside space as a whole comes from us.
 That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it.
-And thanks to our all-encompassing sense of it, every part of space is *in* space for us, even though every part is also *outside* every other part.
+And thanks to our all-encompassing sense of space, every part of it is *in* space for us, even though every part is also *outside* every other part.
 We find ourselves inside space, then, insofar as space is not just a mode of extension, or a medium of